 Atmosphere in old photos is not something you can add afterwards.
 This doesn’t sound stupid? does it?
-Atmosphere in old photos would have been something that was captured at the time of the shutter press.
+The atmosphere in old photos would have been something that was captured at the time of the shutter press.

 Changing elements of the image to fit in with that is already there or that compliments the lighting works best.

-In this image it was possible to add a suitable sky that could be back lighting the dress.
+In this image, it was possible to add a suitable sky that could be backlighting the dress.
 It has the correct direction of light and works with the image.
 Trying to force the issue results in obvious fakery.
 Any image that looks fake is what every artist strives to avoid.
-Realistic results is the desired outcome.
+Realistic results are the desired outcome.
 It is rare to find two elements that mesh so well.
-In practice this almost never happens.
+In practice, this almost never happens.
 Replacing the background like this comes with many issues described in this post “Photo retouching replacing a background”

 Restoration works to restore and improve the photo, very rarely can atmosphere be added.
 If the image is just an everyday shot, say in the back garden of a relative or ancestor, it probably best left as is.

 Natural atmosphere through lighting, texture, weather, dust, rain, dark and light and composition is what makes a great photo.
-If all you have is a poorly composed images no amount of retouching with create an atmospheric shot.
-“You cant make a silk purse from a sows ear” says the old proverb…
+If all you have is a poorly composed image no amount of retouching will creating an atmospheric shot.
+“You can’t make a silk purse from a sow’s ear” says the old proverb…